 In addition to the T3 Expansion Project, the T20 Exploration Project (~100km west along strike from the T3 Expansion Project) is a high priority target area.
 Widespread copper and zinc soil anomalies occur within an area extending ~60km east to west and up to 20km north to south along the eastern part of the T20 Exploration Project.
 These soil anomalies appear to merge with the T4 anticline to the north.

 Due to the successful use of AEM to identify drilling targets along the T3 Expansion Project, Tshukudu has completed a substantial AEM survey at the T20 Exploration Project.
 The survey consisted of three blocks with a total area of ~787km2 covering areas of strong soil anomalism.

 Drilling to test these AEM and soil anomalies is currently underway at the T23 Dome and soon to commence at T4.

 T7 Dome (MOD 100%)

 MOD holds a 100% interest in four licences with a combined area of ~2,500km2 at the T7 exploration area, ~50km south of Ghanzi.

 T7 licences cover a number of domes and potentially prospective geological contacts interpreted from magnetics.

 Widely spaced soil sampling identified anomalous copper soil results and preliminary RC drilling intersected favourable sediments, similar to the T3 sequence.
-A trial AEM survey across T7 is planned in the September 2018 quarter to identify possible conductors.
+A trial AEM survey across T7 was flown in the September 2018 quarter to identify possible conductors.